redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 Create the FancyThemeBundle
 ---------------------------
-Alphalemon has two built-in commands which help to add a new theme:
+RedKite CMS has two built-in commands which help to add a new theme:

-- **alphalemon:generate:app-theme**
+- **redkitecms:generate:app-theme**
-- **alphalemon:generate:themplates**
+- **redkitecms:generate:themplates**

 The first command generates a new App-Theme Bundle, the second one generate the templates configuration files.

-To start a new theme, you must run the **alphalemon:generate:app-theme** command from your console.
+To start a new theme, you must run the **redkitecms:generate:app-theme** command from your console.

 This command extends the Symfony's generate:bundle command, so the process should be familiar.
 Run the following command to
 start:

 .. code-block:: text

-    php app/console alphalemon:generate:app-theme
+    php app/console redkitecms:generate:app-theme

 You'll get the following response: